-In many organizations a collection of data around the particular issue type happens throughout the workflow.
+In many organizations, a collection of data around the particular issue type happens throughout the workflow.
 For example, a bug requires things like summary and description up front.
-It’s not until the bug gets fixed that it needs a resolution and optionally a code reviewer.
+It’s not until the bug gets fixed that it needs a field for resolution, fix version, and optionally, be assigned to a code reviewer.

-With JIRA, administrators can customize screens to make data entry a more natural experience.
+With JIRA Software, administrators can customize screens to make data entry a more natural experience.
 Users reporting issues only see the fields relevant to them.
-When an engineer reviews an issue only the fields that are relevant for that operation appear.
+When an engineer reviews an issue, only the fields that are relevant for that operation appear.
 That way, no one is overwhelmed with all the fields at once.

-In JIRA, the issue detail view has all the fields listed.
+In JIRA Software, the issue detail view has all the fields listed.
 The product team has taken great strides in organizing how that information is presented to you, the user.
-We’ve got clear headings for issue details involving people, dates, descriptions easy to find the details you’re looking for.
+With clear headings for issue details involving people, dates, and descriptions, it’s easy to find the details you’re looking for.

 7. Scope each field